It's time to shop for those holiday gifts! Here are my TOP TEN picks for the perfect gift from my shop, Girl Tuesday Jewelry:

 1. Name and location.

-Amy Palanjian, Des Moines, IA
+Amy Palanjian, Des Moines, IA2.
+Please describe yourself.

 I’m a 29 year old single woman who grew up in New Jersey (where I spent a lot of time canoeing and building sand castles), went to college in Los Angeles (where I learned that I love the scent of jasmine and hiking), spent a year as an AmeriCorps Member building houses with Habitat for Humanity in Durham, North Carolina (where I found my top-notch hammering skills), then eventually moved to NYC to work in magazines.
-I just moved to Des Moines in May (wondering why? see below!)
+I just moved to Des Moines in May (wondering why? see below!)3.
+What is your current occupation?

 I am the Deputy Editor of ReadyMade magazine.
-It rocks.
+It rocks.4.
+Describe a typical day for you.

 On a typical weekday, let’s say a Wednesday, I do an hour or so of yoga (Dave Farmar podcasts are pretty stellar) in my living room, then breakfast and off to work, on my bike when it’s nice.
 Work, work, work, sometimes with a lunch break in the gardens outside my office, then more work, meetings,ichatting and tweeting with my cohorts, then around 7 I head home.
 Wednesdays are one of my favorite days of the week because some of my new friends hold “Cake Night”.
 They, Karen and Arin of Ephemera Stationary Studio have resolved to bake a cake each week and share it with their friends.
 My kind of girls!